jmathai/jmathai.github.com/_posts/2014-08-07-the-struggle.md

 > You ever have negative money?
 You look at your bank account and you have negative $10. [...]
 I wish I didn't have anything but I have less than that.
 If it's free I can't f*****g afford it.

 It turns out that the lack of money can act as a crucial forcing function.
-When you're facing the reality of shutting down a startup because you can't pay your bill you'll quickly focus on what matters most.
+When you're facing the reality of shutting down a startup because you can't pay your bills you'll quickly focus on what matters most.
 Even in hindsight I know we didn't waste much time focusing on the wrong things.
 I have our dwindling bank account to thank for this.